CI3LAB/CIVIL-6059-Mini-projects-Resources/project_1/README.md

       """
       ```

-  - As some tasks including mutliple steps may be hard for LLMs, you can also provide some hints for them
+  - As some tasks including multiple steps may be hard for LLMs, you can also provide some hints for them

     - For example: